qteatime/kate/docs/source/user/manual/gaming/save-data.rst

 --------------------

 Save data is associated with a specific cartridge, so you can manage it from the cartridge's storage screen.
-You can get to this screen by either pressing |btn_berry_text| to bring up the context menu, selecting ``Settings -> Storage``, and then the cartridge you want.
+You can get to this screen by pressing |btn_berry_text| to bring up the context menu, selecting ``Settings -> Storage``, and then the cartridge you want.
 Or by using the ``Manage Data`` option for a cartridge in the library.
 When you're running